 Erin started Scottish Highland Dance at the age of 6, under the instruction of Jo Moore Kalat, through the City of Raleigh's education classes.
 Her love of dance took her to dance competitions across the Southeast, US, Canada and Scotland, where she won many prestigious championships and competitions.
 She was twice ranked second in the United States Inter Regional Highland Dance Championship and numerous times in the top four.
-Erin is a Fellow Scottish Dance Teacher with the British Association of Teachers of Dance, where she has been teaching Scottish Highland Dance for 16 years.
+Erin is a Fellow Scottish Dance Teacher with the British Association of Teachers of Dance, where she has been teaching Scottish Highland Dance for over 20 years.
 She is available for on site classes around the Triangle where she caters to different Homeschooling Co-Ops, as well as for performances.
 Her goal is to provide her dancers with the highest level of training in Scottish Highland Dancing.

 Scottish Highland Dance